Graduate Degree Programs

 TESL Required Courses: 12 units total

-- LING 236: Teaching Listening, Speaking and Pronunciation to Speakers of Other Languages
+- LING 236: Teaching Listening, Speaking, and Pronunciation to Speakers of Other Languages (3 units)

-- Elective: One course, when choosing Comprehensive Exam as the culiminating experience
+- Elective: One course, when choosing Comprehensive Exam as the culminating experience (3 units)

 In addition to the above, all students select one of the following culminating experiences:

 - Comprehensive Exam